MENTOR

 2) A direct skill-building program for students to enable them to deal with adverse life events and manage stress,

-India reports the largest number of suicide deaths globally.
-The suicidal behavior particularly in adolescent population is quite high and not adequately estimated, due to lack of standard and uniform reporting, stigma and fear of legal consequences, among other reasons.
+India reports the largest number of suicide deaths globally, and particularly among its adolescent population, suicidal behaviour is quite high and not adequately estimated, for instance, due to lack of standard and uniform reporting, stigma and fear of legal consequences.
 A recent review of 19 studies established a pooled prevalence of 11% for Indian adolescent suicidal thoughts.
-While there are many effective school-based suicide prevention interventions in high-income countries, those intervention models need contextual adaptation in India.
-Such as, teacher-gatekeeper training (being deployed by state National Health Mission for schools in Bhopal), building critical skills in students to negotiate with stress and timely referral of at-risk students for professional care.
-This becomes even more imperative, given the very limited numbers of mental health professionals.
-Urgent action is needed to adapt and implement evidence-based suicide prevention programs in Indian schools to meet SDG 3.4 i.e. reducing premature mortality from non-communicable diseases through prevention , treatment & promoting Mental Health & Well-being.
+While effective school-based suicide prevention interventions exist in high-income countries, the intervention models need contextual adaptation in India, such as teacher-gatekeeper training (being deployed by state NHM for schools in Bhopal), building critical skills in students to negotiate with stress, and timely referral of at-risk students for professional care.
+This is vital given the limited numbers of mental health professionals.
+Urgent action is needed to adapt and implement evidence-based suicide prevention programs in Indian schools to meet SDG 3.4.

 Funders